justinmeiners/efficient-programming-with-components/18_binary_insertion_sort.md

 how do we do it?
 Done.
 That allows us to consider an inductive solution.
-Somehow, by hook or by crook we have an algorithm which knows how to shift `n` things, such as the range:
+Somehow, by hook or by crook, we have an algorithm which knows how to shift `n` things, such as the range:

     a_{0} ... a_{n-1}